-Hi, everybody, and welcome to this episode of endpoint enigma.
+Hi, everybody, and welcome to this episode of Endpoint Enigma.
 I'm your host, Hank Schluss.
-And today, I'm very excited to be joined by Sundram Luxan, our Chief Technology Officer of sassy products Sundram.
-Welcome to the show today.
+And today, I'm very excited to be joined by Sundaram Luxan, our Chief Technology Officer of SASE products.
+Sundram, welcome to the show today.

 Sundaram Lakshmanan 00:25

 Thank you, Hank, for having me on your show.